Romancero

 Informant / Performers

-From Arboleras Vol. 2 - Romances Sefardies Tradicion Oral This is a partial version of a Romansa centered on themes of captivity and identity during the era of the Christian–Moorish wars.
-The story, preserved in...
+From Arboleras Vol. 2 - Romances Sefardies Tradicion Oral This romanse is centered on themes of captivity and identity during the era of the Christian - Moorish wars.
+The story, preserved in the oral traditions...